eHarmony/aloha/src/site/markdown/working-with-other-ml-libs.md

 #!/usr/bin/env python
 ```

-Then you can incorporate aloha into your data pipeline rather easily.
-For instance, aloha doesn't currently have any
+Incorporating Aloha into a scikit-learn pipeline is rather easy.
+For instance, Aloha doesn't currently have any
 mechanism for computing regularization paths.
-So, if we wanted to use scikit-learn's implementation of the
+So, one can use scikit-learn's implementation of the
+[LARS algorithm](https://en.wikipedia.org/wiki/Least-angle_regression) to compute regularization paths.
+Let's say
-[LARS algorithm](https://en.wikipedia.org/wiki/Least-angle_regression) to compute and chart the regularization path
+we wanted to compute and chart the regularization paths for the [Abalone](https://archive.ics.uci.edu/ml/datasets/Abalone) dataset.
-of the [Abalone](https://archive.ics.uci.edu/ml/datasets/Abalone) dataset, we can do this by writing a small python
-script, and using aloha to create the dataset that is fed to the tool.
+We could write a small python script that does this generically and use Aloha to create the dataset to be fed to
+the script.

 ### scikit-learn Example